ideaspaper/h8-student-challenges/README.md

 # H8 Student Challenges

-This repo contains additional challenges for Hacktiv8's phase 0 students.
+This repo contains additional challenges for Hacktiv8's students.
 Students can clone this repo then do the challenges at their own pace.
 Challenges will not be graded, and only for practice purpose.
 Challenges can be grouped by its categories as below:

 ## Phase 0